gcmd/gcmd.github.io/_posts/2019-05-30-gcmd-ubuntu-deb.md

 Intel PC and on A Raspberry Pi 3B+, Ubuntu (Gnome) 19.04 and Linux Mint 19.1 on an Intel PC.
 It should work on most similar distros.

+### UPDATE (July 19, 2020)

+It has been reported by some users that the approach below is not working with Linux Mint 20 and Ubuntu 20.04 LTS.

 ## Part 1 - Installation from source

 The first step is to create a development environment with the necessary